JamshedAli18/Intermediate-Machine-Learning/README.md

    - The most accurate modeling technique for structured data.

 7. **Data Leakage**
-   - Find and fix this problem that ruins your model in subtle ways.
+   - Find and fix this problem that ruins your model in subtle ways